-I decided in early 2017 to spend the next year focusing on my health.
-Have you ever felt like something wasn’t quite right but you didn’t know what it was.
-You feel like those you had turned too (doctors and other health professionals) were missing something.
+2018 was a year of discovery for me.
+I decided about this time in 2017 to spend the next year focusing on my health.
+Have you ever felt like something wasn’t quite right but you didn’t know what and felt like those you had turned too (doctors and other health professionals) were missing something.
 That is how I was feeling and I was a little scared to be honest.

 Good company in a journey makes the way seem shorter. — Izaak Walton